 GJ pot shop lottery held March 30

 GRAND JUNCTION, Colo.
-(KKCO) - The decision on who will be able to operate a marijuana retail business in Grand Junction will take another step forward Thursday.
+(KJCT) - The decision on who will be able to operate a marijuana retail business in Grand Junction will take another step forward today.
 That’s when the city will hold a lottery to see who is selected to hold a license for a pot shop.

 31 potential businesses are vying for a license.
 Only 10 will be selected.
 High Colorado will be included in the lottery.
 If they are picked an 11th applicant will be chosen, because of pending litigation contesting the applicant’s rejection during the public hearing process.